buttplugio/buttplug-unity/README.md

 [![Discord](https://img.shields.io/discord/353303527587708932.svg?logo=discord)](https://discord.buttplug.io)
 [![Twitter](https://img.shields.io/twitter/follow/buttplugio.svg?style=social&logo=twitter)](https://twitter.com/buttplugio)

-Unity Package for Buttplug support in Unity 2018.2+.
+Unity Package for Buttplug support in Unity 2019.4+.

+**NOTE:** This package *may* work as far back as Unity 2018.2, but for anything before Unity 2019.4, you may need to provide your own Newtonsoft.Json.dll package.
+We now rely on the built-in library from unity by default.

-Buttplug Unity is basically a repackage of the [Buttplug C# Libraries](https://github.com/buttplugio/buttplug-csharp) for Unity.
+Buttplug Unity is a repackage of the [Buttplug C# Libraries](https://github.com/buttplugio/buttplug-csharp) for Unity.

 Unlike older versions.
 Buttplug Unity v3 and later **DO NOT CONTAIN ANY EXECUTABLES OR WAYS TO ACCESS HARDWARE**.
 It is assumed that users will have [Intiface Central](https://intiface.com/central) installed.